-For 83 years the Social Security program has been protecting Americans against the loss of income due to retirement, death or disability.
-Over 171 million workers and their families are covered by their contributions to Social Security, and about 62 million Americans currently receive Social Security benefits.
+For 87 years the Social Security program has been protecting Americans against the loss of income due to retirement, death or disability.
+Over 178 million workers and their families are covered by their contributions to Social Security, and more than 65 million Americans currently receive Social Security benefits.

 Social Security is an enormously successful program which is essential to the retirement security of the vast majority of Americans.
 Social Security is the single largest source of retirement income.
 About 62 percent of Social Security beneficiaries receive over half their income from Social Security.
 For over 20 percent of retirees, Social Security is their only source of income.
 Without Social Security, over 40 percent of the elderly would fall into poverty.
 Social Security provides a sound, basic income that lasts as long as you live.